Huntroid-India/CheckSSLCert/README.md

 # Print the SSL certificate status report to the console
 checker.print_report()

+# Send the SSL certificate status report to an email address
+checker.send_report("sender_address", "sender_password", "receiver_address", "Subject")
+# Note: It is recommended to use an app password for the sender password.
+It only works with Gmail(Sender).

 # Save the SSL certificate status report to a file (HTML format)
 checker.save_report("C:\Users\YourUsername\Desktop") # By default HTML is selected checker.save_report("C:\Users\YourUsername\Desktop", "html")